enzymejs/enzyme/docs/future/migration.md

 expect(wrapper.props()).to.deep.equal({ outer: x });
 ```

-## Refs

-Refs no longer return a "wrapper".
-They return what the ref would actually be.

 ## for shallow, getNode() was renamed to getElement()

 ## for mount, getNode() should not be used. instance() does what it used to.